 Old Idaho Penitentiary

-Previously a prison to some of the West’s most-known criminals is now open for the public to explore.
+The Old Idaho Penitentiary took in some of the West’s most desperate criminals starting in 1872.
+What started as a single cell house, grew to several distinctive buildings located off Warm Springs Ave in Boise.
 Learn about Idaho’s prison history with a visit to solitary confinement, cell blocks and the Gallows.

 Photo Credit: Jeff Hitchcock